 But I ask, have they not heard?
 Indeed they have; for "Their voice has gone out to all the earth, and their words to the ends of the world."

-As he walked by the Sea of Galilee, he saw two brothers, Simon, who is called Peter, and Andrew his brother, casting a net into the sea — for they were fishermen.
+As Jesus was walking by the Sea of Galilee, he saw two brothers, Simon, who is called Peter, and Andrew his brother, casting a net into the sea — for they were fishermen.
 And he said to them, "Follow me, and I will make you fish for people."
 Immediately they left their nets and followed him.

 As he went from there, he saw two other brothers, James son of Zebedee and his brother John, in the boat with their father Zebedee, mending their nets, and he called them.
 Immediately they left the boat and their father, and followed him.

-When John the Baptist said "This is the Lamb who baptizes in the Spirit," he left the deeper understanding of these things to be received from Christ h imself.
-Even more so would Andrew act in the same way, since he did not think himself able to give a complete explanation of the one he had met.
-So he brought his brother to the very source of light, and Peter was so joyful and eager that he would not delay even for a moment, to follow Jesus.
+When John the Baptist said "This is the Lamb who baptizes in the Spirit," he left the deeper understanding of these things to be received from Christ himself.
+Even more so would Andrew do this, since he did not think himself capable of fully explaining the one he had met.
+So he brought his brother to the very source of light, and Peter was so joyful and eager that not even for a moment did he hesitate to follow Jesus.

 These brothers became great preachers of the gospel.
-The way the Lord works in our own lives is perhaps not all that different to the way he worked in the lives of Andrew and Simon.
-He often calls us out to us in the midst of our daily tasks.
-He calls us beyond where we are, beyond the familiar, in the service of the coming of God's kingdom.
+The way the Lord works in our lives is perhaps not so different from how he worked in the lives of Andrew and Simon.
+He often calls us out to people in the midst of their daily tasks.
+He calls us to go beyond where we are, beyond the familiar, in the service of the coming of God's kingdom.
 That call can come to us in small and subtle ways.
-We may find ourselves resisting it, but if we attend to it and allow it to resonate within us, and respond to it, we will often discover that the Lord works through us for good in ways that can surprise us.
+We may find ourselves resisting it, but if we listen to it and allow it to resonate within us, and respond to it, we may find that the Lord works through us for good in ways that can surprise us.